 This might sound like a no-brainer but you would be surprised to hear that there are still some CMSs that don’t have this functionality integrated in the best way.

 Another consideration is migrating your existing content to your new platform.
 You want to make this process as easy as possible, and you want to do it without losing any of your content.

 Therefore, check how each CMS platform resolves content migration.

 #6 Design per choice

 To put it differently, a platform you choose should not impose the templates on you.
-Rather it should be flexible enough to allow customization.
+Rather it should be flexible enough to allow customisation.

 #7 Your CMS should support and underpin your content marketing strategy

-Imagine you want to increase the number of your users with content.
+Imagine you want to increase the number of your users with content and affordable marketing.
 A CMS should be your ally for content creation, management, distribution, and manipulation.

-The right CMS for your business is the one that helps you lay a good foundation for your content marketing strategy, supporting it along the way and adapting to the changing needs of the users in terms of content consumption.
+The right CMS for your business is the one that helps you lay a good foundation for your content strategy, supporting it along the way and adapting to the changing needs of the users in terms of content consumption.

 From the SEO and content perspective, a good CMS can help you to format your content and optimize it to be easily found in the search engines.
 Also, you want a CMS that’s going to follow SEO trends and get your site well ranked.